daniel-sol/daniel-sol.github.io/index_english.md

 </img>
 </a>
 <figcaption>
 This is a statue of Jean Jaques Rousseau.
 A philosopher that has been regarded as quite controversial, but I think his ideas are worth listening to.
+In short: he was critical to parts of the changes that were a consequence of the Enlightment, especially the idea that reason and society always leads to progress.
 I have taken this picture on vacation in Paris.
 </figcaption>
 </figure>